herzbube/libsgfcplusplus/doc/SgfcNotes.md

 When writing SimpleText or Text property values, SGFC preserves unescaped line breaks and generates escaped line breaks as needed.

-## Known bug when handling composed values with SimpleText

-SGFC has a known bug when handling composed values where the second value is a SimpleText value.
-In such a scenario, SGFC has problems detecting unescaped and escaped line breaks.
-Note that if the SimpleText value is the first value of the composed value, then SGFC handles line breaks correctly.

-Two properties are currently known to have a problem:

-- Property "AP": SGFC detects neither unescaped nor escaped line breaks.
-- Property "LB": SGFC detects escaped line breaks, but not unescaped line breaks.

 ## Known bugs when handling composed SZ values

 SGFC has two known bugs when handling composed SZ values: